 The Company currently conducts business in Taiwan, Singapore, Ireland, The Netherlands and certain other foreign locations, in addition to the Company's North American operations.
-Sales outside the United States accounted for 62% and 48% of the Company's total revenue for the six months ended January 31, 2004 and 2003, respectively.
+Sales outside the United States accounted for 55% and 41% of the Company's total revenue for the nine months ended April 30, 2004 and 2003, respectively.
 Sales outside the United States accounted for 37%, 11% and 13% of the Company's total revenue for fiscal 2003, 2002, and 2001, respectively.
+Sales outside the United States accounted for 68%, 66% and 60% of Modus' total revenue for fiscal 2003, 2002 and 2001, respectively.
 There are certain risks inherent in conducting international operations, including:

-· added fulfillment complexities in operations, including multiple languages, currencies, bills of materials and stock keeping units;

-- exposure to currency fluctuations and repatriation complexities and delays; - longer payment cycles; - greater difficulties in accounts receivable collections; - the complexity of ensuring compliance with multiple U.S. and foreign laws, particularly differing laws on intellectual property rights and export control; and - labor practices, difficulties in staffing and managing foreign operations, political instability and potentially adverse tax consequences.
+- added fulfillment complexities in operations, including multiple languages, currencies, bills of materials and stock keeping units; - exposure to currency fluctuations and repatriation complexities and delays; - longer payment cycles; - greater difficulties in accounts receivable collections; - the complexity of ensuring compliance with multiple U.S. and foreign laws, particularly differing laws on intellectual property rights and export control; and - labor practices, difficulties in staffing and managing foreign operations, political instability and potentially adverse tax consequences.